mathiasschilling/A-B-Test-Using-Generated-Personas-and-LLMs/README.md

 **2. p-value:**

 The p-value helps us determine whether the observed differences are statistically significant.
 It represents the probability of obtaining test results at least as extreme as the ones observed during the test, assuming that the null hypothesis is true.
 In the context of an A/B test, a p-value less than 0.05 (common threshold) suggests that there is a statistically significant difference in preferences between the two versions tested, leading us to reject the null hypothesis (meaning the second job description is better).

+## Additional Remarks

+The A/B test surveys shall be conducted multiple times as the results obtained by the LLM of choice also tend to scatter.
+Personas without affiliation/opverlap to the tested content shall also be included in the surveys to test obtaining ambivalent results.

 ## License